-All proposers will be notified by e-mail on the decisions of the Program Committee.
-You can expect this e-mail notification in June.
+At the moment we are in the process of notifying all proposers by e-mail on the decisions of the Program Committee.
+You can expect this e-mail notification before June 30.

-Main meeting venue is the Sheraton New Orleans Hotel, 500 Canal Street in New Orleans.
+Main meeting venue will be is the Sheraton New Orleans Hotel, 500 Canal Street in New Orleans.
 A link to book hotel rooms will be posted here in due course.

 New Orleans.
 The name alone conjures a host of images: exotic food, magnificent architecture, distinct music and dialects, and devastating hurricanes.
 Playwright Tennessee Williams famously labeled it the last frontier of Bohemia.
 For some, it is the most European of American cities.
 For others, it is the northern most Caribbean port.